-You will read here what Edgeryders community management is about, how you could be doing it too and why that’s such a cool work.
-Original writeup by @noemi, but it’s a wiki: welcome to contribute.
+You will read here what Edgeryders community management is about and how to do it well and consistently.
+Original writeup by @noemi, and you’re welcome to contribute - click on the Edit button below!

 Required skills.
 A genuinely friendly attitude and empathy (see above): that’s pretty much all you need to get started in community management.
 The rest can be learned and you’d be surprised of how intuitive it all is.
 We’re all social beings after all.